NKWesely/INF502_assignment1/Assignment1.md

 11. Now repeat item 9, but proceed with the manual merge (editing B.py).
 All implemented methods are needed.
 Explain your procedure.

 ```
+# I first copied everything in the B.py on the master branch.
+# Then I switched to the math branch with git checkout math
+# Then I pasted everything I copied into the B.py file on the math branch
+# Then I switched back to the master branch with git checkout master
+# Then I merged the math branch onto the master branch with git merge math

 ```